 What’s the difference between PCO and PCOS?

 PCO and PCOS are commonly confused, but there’s a crucial difference.

 PCO refers to having polycystic ovaries that can be identified via ultrasound.

-PCOS is a syndrome, where you experience 2 of the 3 symptoms outlined above.
+PCOS is a syndrome, where you experience two of the three symptoms outlined above.

-The names are similar, PCO does not affect fertility like PCOS.
-PCO affects up to a third of women of childbearing age and is often not diagnosed as there are no other symptoms.
+While the names are similar, PCO doesn’t affect fertility like PCOS.
+In fact, PCO is really quite common, affecting up to a third of women of childbearing age.
+It’s often not diagnosed as there are no other symptoms.

 How does PCOS affect fertility?

 If you are diagnosed with PCOS, it may be harder to fall pregnant.
 However, please take heart—there are still treatment options open to you.
 We have helped many women with PCOS go on to have beautiful, healthy babies.

 PCOS often causes irregular periods, which can affect ovulation.
 This makes it harder to calculate your fertile window.
 Essentially, this means fewer chances each month to get pregnant than if you had a regular cycle.
 Women with PCOS may also struggle to control their weight, as the hormones that control hunger may not be regulated as effectively.
 This can lead to weight gain and difficulty in losing weight.

 As we mentioned above, there are avenues available to help you have a baby.
 Treatment options can include: